 Basic Mechanical and Body Checks

 If you’re not experienced with cars, it’s worth paying for an independent mechanic to give a car you’re thinking of buying the once over.
 If you are inspecting the car yourself pay attention to issues such as gaps between the panels, dents scratches and make sure you test the electrics by turning everything off and on.
+You can also choose to purchase from a reliable company that can give you high-quality cars by visiting www.vinsautogroup.com.sg.

 Never buy a car without a test drive.
 Listen out for any weird noises, and don’t be fobbed off if you think something’s wrong.
 If you’re not sure about a car then walk away; there will always be another option for buying.